jazzband/django-two-factor-auth/README.rst

 problems, please file an issue on GitHub, or contribute to the project by forking the repository and sending some pull requests.

+Demo
+====

+The repository on GitHub includes a demo app, which can be used for testing purposes.
+If you choose to dive in deep, point your browser to  ``/tf/enable/`` to enable two-factor authentication for your account.

 Installation
 ============